grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Do a search on 'really' and consider removing any
 * [-] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 	* This is basically impossible
+* [ ] consider going back and cutting the search pattern sequence before the depot -- might be slowing down the start of the book too much.
+	* Is C right?
+Should I cut the whole thing before the depot and start it there?